EthanCentaurai/Accomplishment/README.md

 - Right-click the name to remove it from the list.
 - Clicking "Close" hides the window and removes all names from the list.
 - Window resizes whenever new names are added or removed.
 It starts off small and unobtrusive but gets bigger with each new name added.
-- Window can be moved about and remembers it's position (saved in layout-cache.txt).
+- Window can be moved about and remembers its position (saved in `layout-local.txt`).
 - Congratulatory message is customisable.
 Use `%s` where you want the user's name to appear (or not, if you wish).
 - If you prefer, you can choose to congratulate automatically instead of clicking a button.